TirthaJyotiBol/skill_test1/readme.md

     5. Background Change
         -> Using a toggle button it is possible to switch from light to dark mode.

+    6. The Alert function of whenever any the user shuts the alarm is added while rechecking after creating video, please consider.

 Link of Website : https://tirthajyotibol.github.io/skill_test1/